-- 1. Pre-, while- and post-reading to support comprehension and language learning (40 mins) - Pre-reading to activate/ build background knowledge and arouse interest - While-reading to support comprehension and model reading strategies - Post-reading to provide pupils with opportunities to respond to the story and engage in language-focused activities (vocabulary, phonics, etc.) - 2.
-Recording new narration in groups (15 mins) and book selling session (10 mins) - Pupils break into groups and record new narration for the book - Book selling session to build reading interest and encourage ss to read both ebooks and paper books outside class https://drive.google.com/open?id=1uFCDrOb2wj700_C5a_uwxumNcg5v-IU0
+- 1. Pre-, while- and post-reading to support comprehension and learning (40 mins) - Pre-reading to activate/ build background knowledge and arouse interest - While-reading to support comprehension and model reading strategies - Post-reading to provide pupils with opportunities to respond to the story and consolidate learning - 2.
+Audio recording in groups (15 mins) and book selling session (10 mins) - Pupils break into groups and record new narration for the book - Book selling session to build reading interest and encourage ss to read both ebooks and paper books outside class https://drive.google.com/open?id=1uFCDrOb2wj700_C5a_uwxumNcg5v-IUO